-- 1. For any proposed development a phased stormwater management plan shall be submitted to the County for review and approval.
-Unless otherwise determined by the County, plans shall be submitted for the concept, site design, and final stormwater management construction.
+- 1. For any proposed development a phased stormwater management plan will be submitted to the County for review and approval.
+Unless otherwise determined by the County, plans will be submitted for the concept, site design, and final stormwater management construction.
 When deemed appropriate by the County due to minor cumulative impacts of the development and when the applicant has demonstrated that ESD standards have been met to the MEP, the site design and final stormwater management construction may be combined.
 Site plans, subdivisions, and building permits with a total proposed lot coverage of 15% and total land disturbance less than 20,000 square feet may combine all review phases when the applicant has demonstrated that ESD standards have been met to the MEP using the Standard Plan.
 Sites Plans and building permits that meet the criteria outlined on the Standard Stormwater Plan may utilize the Standard Stormwater Management Plan. - 2.
-Conceptual stormwater management plans should be submitted with conceptual site or subdivision plans and shall include sufficient information for an initial assessment of the proposed project and proposed stormwater.
-The concept review process will review at a conceptual level, the feasibility, design and environmental characteristics of the proposal with a goal to ensure that significant natural areas are protected and to determine if stormwater management can be provided according the Stormwater Management Measures identified in SECTION 47.9. - 3.
-Following conceptual approval and where applicable in conjunction with the preliminary site or subdivision plan, the applicant shall submit a site development plan.
-The site development plan shall include detailed designs for stormwater management and erosion and sediment control.
+Conceptual stormwater management plans should be submitted with conceptual site or subdivision plans and will include sufficient information for an initial assessment of the proposed project and proposed stormwater.
+The concept review process will review at a conceptual level, the feasibility, design and environmental characteristics of the proposal with a goal to ensure that significant natural areas are protected and to determine if stormwater management can be provided according the Stormwater Management Measures identified in SECTION 5.9. - 3.
+Following conceptual approval and where applicable in conjunction with the preliminary site or subdivision plan, the applicant will submit a site development plan.
+The site development plan will include detailed designs for stormwater management and erosion and sediment control.
 The site development plan process will review the plan to ensure that all options for implementing ESD have been exhausted and comments received during conceptual review have been incorporated into the site development plan. - 4.
-Following site development plan approval and where applicable in conjunction with the final site or subdivision plan and the sediment and erosion control plan, the applicant shall submit a final stormwater management plan.
-The final stormwater management plan shall include stormwater construction drawings accompanied by a report that includes sufficient information to evaluate the effectiveness of the proposed runoff control design.
-The final stormwater plan process will review the plan and supporting documents for compliance with all applicable regulations and to ensure that when structural practices are used, all reasonable options for implementing ESD have been exhausted.
+Following site development plan approval and where applicable in conjunction with the final site or subdivision plan and the sediment and erosion control plan, the applicant will submit a final stormwater management plan.
+The final stormwater management plan will include stormwater construction drawings accompanied by a report that includes sufficient information to evaluate the effectiveness of the proposed runoff control design.
+The final stormwater plan process will review the plan and supporting documents for compliance with all applicable regulations and to ensure that when structural practices are used, all reasonable options for implementing ESD have been exhausted. - 5.
+The County will perform a comprehensive review of the stormwater management plans for each phase of the site design.
+Coordinated comments will be provided for each plan phase that reflects input from all appropriate agencies including but not limited to the

-- 5. The County shall perform a comprehensive review of the stormwater management plans for each phase of the site design.
-Coordinated comments will be provided for each plan phase that reflects input from all appropriate agencies including but not limited to the Kent Soil and Water Conservation District, the Department of Planning, Housing, and Zoning, and the Department of Public Works.
-All comments shall be addressed and reflected in the next phase of project design. - 6.
-The stormwater management plan shall not be considered approved without the inclusion of the signature and date of the signature of the Kent County designee for approval of stormwater management plans.
+Kent Soil and Water Conservation District, the Department of Planning, Housing, and Zoning, and the Department of Public Works.
+All comments will be addressed and reflected in the next phase of project design.

+6. The stormwater management plan will not be considered approved without the inclusion of the signature and date of the signature of the Kent County designee for approval of stormwater management plans.

-47.12 CONTENTS OF STORMWATER MANAGEMENT PLANS
+5.12 CONTENTS OF STORMWATER MANAGEMENT PLANS